hacdias/fintracts/parser/SPECIFICATION.md

 ```
 The parties:

-  Big USA Bank, undermentioned as BUSAB; and
+  The Bank 1, undermentioned as TB1; and
-  Big German Bank, undermentioned as BGB.
+  The Bank 2, undermentioned as TB2.

 Hereby enter in a Currency Swap Transaction Agreement defined as follows:

   The parties agree on a currency swap transaction effective as of the
   1st of October 2021 and termination on the 1st of October 2025.

-  BUSAB will pay a principal amount of USD 10,000,000.00, and the
+  TB1 will pay a principal amount of USD 10,000,000.00, and the
-  BGB will pay a principal amount of EUR 12,500,000.00.
+  TB2 will pay a principal amount of EUR 12,500,000.00.

-Signed by BGB and BUSAB on the 15th of September 2021.
+Signed by TB1 and TB2 on the 15th of September 2021.
 ```

 With interest over the loans **and** an end exchange rate of USD/EUR 1.30: